Mvwestbury/AncientGenomicsWorkshop25/README.md

 Again, as the ANGSD commands take awhile to run, all results are found within Results/Task4 and are split between reference genomes - the file name notes which individual has been damaged and can open the Bamlist*txt files to see their position in the bamlist for later plotting

-You can simply plot the PCA and NJ tree as before and visually compare them - maybe change the shape or colour of the damaged individuals to make easier visualisation
+* You can simply plot the PCA and NJ tree as before and visually compare them - change the shape or colour of the damaged individuals to make easier visualisation

 For the Dstatistics, you can compare results in a similar manner to above but only look at the comparisons compare the simulated damaged individual to its high quality equivalent
 ```R